alex-ren/org.ats-lang.documentation/source/conats/content.rst

 concurrency primitives related to communication and synchronization.
 We form up a collection of such primitives, based on which programers can build concurrent program in ATS with semantics meanful to the model checking techniques we employ here.
-Such collection is given in the file `conats.sats <https://github.com/alex-ren/org.ats-lang.postiats.jats/blob/master/ utfpl/src/jats/utfpl/stfpl/test/conats.sats>`_.
+Such collection is given in the file |conats.sats|_.
 It also contains some other primitives used for model checking, which we shall explain as we see more examples.

 The complete implementation for producer-consumer problem can be found here todo.